Buying used travel trailers

 Check the condition of gas bottles, regulator and piping

-Buying used caravans – what to check has been prepared with the kind support of the Caravan Council of Australia.
+Buying used travel trailers – what to check has been prepared with the kind support of the Caravan Council of Australia.